(Grid = 2 x 2)

 ANTIQUE GEOMETRIC QUILT DESIGNS *OLD CROW

-OLD CROW, from WOMEN'S WORLD, 1931, is a classic design with many names (15 in Brackman's ENCYCLOPEDIA, #1262a), including the obvious PINWHEEL, WATER, FAN, MILL and other types of wheels, etc. It first appeared in print in the late 19th c. as a sort of generic, nearly nameless in personality, as MOSAIC #9 in the LADIES ART COMPANY catalogue (#337).
+OLD CROW, from WOMEN'S WORLD, 1931, is a classic design with many names (15 in Barbara Brackman's ENCYCLOPEDIA, #1262a), including FOUR LEAF CLOVER, along with the obvious PINWHEEL, WATER, FAN, MILL and other types of wheels, etc. It first appeared in print in the late 19th c. as a sort of generic, nearly nameless in personality, as MOSAIC #9 in the LADIES ART COMPANY catalogue (#337).
 As OLD CROW, the block takes on the distinction of lively intensity, black color and a real identity.
-Interestingly, Alexander Calder in his lithographic abstraction, "Quilt," (1966, illustrated below) blackens the design in similar fashion.
+Interestingly, Alexander Calder in his lithographic abstraction, "Quilt," (1966, illustrated below) blackens the pinwheel in similar fashion.

 All of the colors chosen for this page are adapted from Calder's lithograph.
-Compare with DELFT MILL, where the color combination is picked up from a painting by Vermeer, or SUNSHINE AND STAINED GLASS, worked out according to a gorgeous color scheme by the Cubist painter, Sonia Delaunay.
-Also at this site, see HAZY DAZY and BIRDS AND KITES.
+Compare with DELFT MILL, where the color combination is picked up from a painting by Vermeer, or SUNSHINE AND STAINED GLASS, inspired by a gorgeous color scheme by the Cubist painter, Sonia Delaunay.

 "QUILT" by Alexander Calder, Lithograph, 1966